 Use the species xx-like levels print to confirm that you are using the expected number of levels.
 Warning!
-Note that the command atom H-like levels large will set all 30 hydrogenic atoms to a large number of levels.
+Note that the command will set all 30 hydrogenic atoms to a large number of levels.
 This would require roughly half a gigabyte of memory for the H-like sequence along, and would be very slow on today's computers.
 It is best to set only the most important elements to large levels.